DataDog/documentation/content/en/real_user_monitoring/rum_analytics.md

 You have additional display options for timeseries:

-* whether you display lines, bars, or areas
+* Whether you display lines, bars, or areas.
-* data stacking option, by value, or by percentage
+* Data stacking option: by value or by percentage.
-* color set
+* Color set.

 Noteworthy facts about stacking: